witnessmonolith/atlased_documentation/README.md

 Then you or your programmer should just query that table (or sprite manager class, or whatever code structure you came up with) in your game code for the image parts that you require and send them to your rendering code.

 **See [Game engines support](#game-engines-support) and [Loading Atlased files](#loading-atlased-files-directly) for more info.**
-### Why Atlased
+### Why Atlased exists
-My goal was to create a user-friendly tool which could be used on multiple platforms and also be compatible with as much languages and engines as possible.
-In addition I needed an editor which is versatile, not overly bloated with features and also accessible, that's why Atlased exists.
+My goal was to create a user-friendly atlas markup and sprite packing tool which could be used on multiple platforms and also be compatible with as much programming languages and engines as possible.
+In addition I needed an editor which is versatile, not overly bloated with excess features and also accessible, that's why Atlased exists.
 *<div style="text-align:right">Atlased is written in C++ using the [Qt framework](https://www.qt.io/).</div>*

 [<div style="text-align:center">Table of contents</div>](#table-of-contents)